jkeuper/jkeuper.github.io/_posts/2018-01-25-git-reflog.md

 a433fa2 HEAD@{8}: reset: moving to HEAD
 ```

-When you compare it to your regular _git log_, you can see it looks
+When you compare it to your regular "_git log_", you can see it looks
 completely different.

 ```console